iKelvvv/MS5/README.md

 - The original free delivery threshold was set to £49.99, however, I ran into a few issues as it would sometimes not calculate the free delivery threshold as it was expecting an integer.
 This was rectified by changing the free delivery threshold figure to £250.

 - The google maps iframe sometimes has an issue loading on the contact page.
+I have rectified this by replacing the iframe with a static image.

 <a name="credits"></a>